jpuopolo67/proctor/README.md

 which it clones projects.
 For purposes of this document, let's suppose we have a directory called `~/procotor/wd` as the working directory.

+### Displaying Configuration Information
+To see basic configuration information, execute the `config` command.
+To display basic information plus the contents of the configuration file, add the `--verbose` switch.

 ### Verifying Access to GitLab Server
-In order to verify that you can access and log into the GitLab server specificed in the configuration file, you can use the GitLab ping command, `glping`.
+In order to verify that you can access and log into the GitLab server specified in the configuration file, you can use the GitLab ping command, `glping`.
 This command will verify connectivity to the server and will display project summary information.

 ### Listing Projects by Owner Email
-Sometimes it's useful to list the project a given student has uploaded to the server and made available to you.
-To do this, execute the `projects --email=<owner email>`.
-This will list all of the projects uploaded by the given owner.
+Sometimes it's useful to list all of the projects that a given student has uploaded to the server and made available to you.
+To do this, execute the `projects --email=<owner email>` command.
+This will list all of the projects uploaded to the server by the specificed user to which you have access.

 ### Cloning
 Cloning is the process of copying a source code repository (repo) from the GitLab server to your local machine.